daalvareza/users-management-microservices/README.md

 Welcome to Tictuk's FS implementation task.
 Please read the instructions, and do the BONUS after all rest of requirements were fulfilled.

-You need to build Users Management high availability platform.
+You need to build Users Management platform.
 The platform contains the followings:

 ## React Client SPA